han-yaeger/yaeger-tutorial/docs/tilemaps.md

 ## Add the Tile Map to the Game Scene

-To be able to use the Tile Map, the Scene will need to implement the interface `TileMapContainer`.
+To be able to use the tile map, the scene will need to implement the interface `TileMapContainer`.
 This will expose the method `setupTileMaps()`, from which the `TileMap` can be added, by calling `addTileMap(TileMap);`.
 This last method accepts a parameter of the type `TileMap`.
 So we can instantiate a